pysat/pysat/docs/tutorial/tutorial_basics.rst

 ^^^^^^^^^^^

-After loading data, the next thing you probably want to do is use it!  pysat supports standard pandas or xarray access through the pysat.data object, but also provides convenient access to the data at the instrument level that behaves the same whether the data is pandas or xarray.
+After loading data, the next thing you probably want to do is use it!  pysat supports standard pandas or xarray access through the :py:class:`pysat.Instrument.data` object, but also provides convenient access to the data at the :py:class:`pysat.Instrument` level that behaves the same whether :py:class:`data` is a :py:class:`pandas.DataFrame` or a :py:class:`xarray.Dataset` object.

 .. _DataFrame: https://pandas.pydata.org/pandas-docs/stable/user_guide/dsintro.html